This is a list of private schools that MSRI members have enrolled their children.MSRI strives to maintain a diverse community of mathematicians

 children.
 The Institute:

-- Organizes a potluck for mathematicians with children to meet each
+- Organizes a picnic for mathematicians with children to meet each other.

 - For women with children, MSRI provides financial support that makes it possible for them to fully take part in scientific activities.